EthicApp-Development/organization/CONTRIBUTING.md

 This section is intended for maintainers.
 User stories will be stored at a MS Excel (or equivalent) file in a shared Google Drive folder, where the maintainer is the person able to update it.
 The maintainer will also create and update tasks from the user stories, and manage them at a Trello dashboard, where every task can be assigned to a team member.
 Then, issues will be created accordingly at the GitHub repository, where these will be addressed by contributors.

-Finally, when scheduling team meeting for important decisions (which will be announced on the project's mailing list), it will take place over the voice channel on [EthicApp's Discord server](https://discord.gg/SwA7MVgu).
+Finally, scheduled team meetings for important decisions will be announced on [EthicApp's Discord server](https://discord.gg/SwA7MVgu) and will take place over the corresponding voice channel.